 Automatic exchange of information was developed a decade ago as the new cure-all in the fight against tax fraud for developed countries’ tax administrations.
 In our new context of global transparency, the set-up of these instruments seems to be an unstoppable trend.
 However, while the purpose of AEoI is legitimate and reversing the situation is not an option, the AEoI raises, in its current form, genuine difficulties as regards fundamental principles in European law.

-Transfer pricing has become the hot topic in Luxembourg taxation over the last few years in an environment that relies increasingly less on tax rulings.
-In the past, businesses viewed tax rulings as a way to provide certainty and avoid risks when structuring investments or intra-group transactions.
+Over the last few years, transfer pricing and related documentation has become the hot topic in Luxembourg taxation in an evolving environment that is relying increasingly less on tax rulings.
+In the past, taxpayers have viewed tax rulings as a way to provide legal certainty and to mitigate tax risks relating to investments and intra-group transactions.
 However, for a number of reasons this is no longer the case.

 We probably need to get used to politicians using Twitter as a communication channel, discussing highly complicated topics in a very simplified manner within a 140 character limit (recently increased to 280 characters).
 However, using Twitter entails the risk that messages are misunderstood or taken out of context.